 one after another,

 with nested Selects.
 This is an efficient, and fairly clear, way to test String data.

 And:We can use this style of logic to optimize StartsWith or EndsWith calls.
 This is only needed on performance-critical code.StartsWith

 Chars:The example uses chars within a String as the Select Case expression.
 This is a common construct.Char

 Program that uses nested Select Case: VB.NET Module Module1 Sub Main() Dim value As String = "cat" ' Handle first letter.
 Select Case value(0) Case "c" ' Handle second letter.
 Select Case value(1) Case "a" Console.WriteLine("String starts with c, a") Case "o" ' Not reached: Console.WriteLine("String starts with c, o") End Select End Select End Sub End Module Output String starts with c, a

 Select Case may be used on a String.
 With this statement we match a variable against a set of values such as String literals.
 But on Strings, Select Case offers no performance advantage as with Integers (or other values).Strings

-To start, let's look at a program that reads an input from the Console.
-Then, it uses the Select Case statement on that value.
+To start:Let's evaluate a program that reads an input from the Console.
+Then it uses the Select Case statement on that value.